GTXamelia/UnityGame/Developer Diary.md

 ## Dec 6, 2018
 Added static method for holding data between levels (Health, Score and specials remaining).
 All data is read by level 2 and 3 after each has been complete.
+Level 2 now gets previous scene data from static class.
+Data such as health, score and specials carry over to new levels.
+Added end of game stats screen and scene to project.
+This scene is shown after the user finishes level 3.
+It shows them their score health remaining and specials remaining.
+Commented every script.
+Lots of bugs removed.
+Extensive testing of each scene to find bugs.

+## Decemeber Review
+In the last few days of work vefore submission in December I got the remianing work done which mainly involved copying function I already created and creating new scenes for the player.